partha2000/Fampay-backend-assignment/README.md

   - Eg. `http://127.0.0.1:8000/searchVideo/?ordering=-pub_date_time&search=live` will fetch all video details having "live" in their title or description in descending order of published date and time.

 You can use the web browsable API of the server or [Postman](https://www.postman.com/) to test the API.

+## Possible issues
+In case of any issue run these commands:
+- `docker system prune`
+  - If you get the error message `docker-compose INTERNAL ERROR: cannot create temporary directory`